 |Energy provider||Victoria||Queensland||% difference|

-Energy consumption based on figures from the AER as of December 2014.
+Energy usage based on figures from the AER as of December 2014.
 Total cost calculations take into account the cost over a year billing period divided into quarterly figures with any conditional discounts applied from the Citipower network at postcode 3000, and the Energex network at postcode 4000.

-So, based on average energy consumption figures in both states, these calculations show that households in Queensland are paying considerably more than those in Victoria – around $400 per year.
+So, based on average energy usage figures in both states, these calculations show that households in Queensland are paying considerably more than those in Victoria – around $400 per year.
 While it seems unlikely to expect any immediate changes to electricity prices in Queensland after July 1, it is likely that new energy providers will take the opportunity to enter the market, and over time the increased competition should result in a wider range of electricity plans, discounts, and reduced costs.